Trump signs executive order setting 30-day deadline for drugmakers to lower prescription drug costs

 It’s unclear what — if any — impact the Republican president’s executive order will have on millions of Americans who have private health insurance.
 The federal government has the most power to shape the price it pays for drugs covered by Medicare and Medicaid.

+Trump’s promised new — but uncertain — savings on drug prices, just hours after the Republican-led House released its new plan to trim $880 billion from Medicaid.

-The federal government spends hundreds of billions of dollars on prescription drugs, injectables, transfusions and other medications every year through Medicare, which covers nearly 70 million older Americans.
-Medicaid, meanwhile, covers nearly 80 million poor and disabled people in the U.S.
+Taxpayers spend hundreds of billions of dollars on prescription drugs, injectables, transfusions and other medications every year through Medicare, which covers nearly 70 million older Americans.
+Medicaid, which provides nearly-free health care for almost 80 million poor and disabled people in the U.S. also spends tens of billions of dollars each year for drugs.

-Ahead of the signing, the nation’s leading pharmaceutical lobby on Sunday pushed back against Trump’s plan, calling it a “bad deal” for American patients.
+The nation’s pharmaceutical lobby, which represents the top U.S. drugmakers, immediately pushed back against Trump’s order, calling it a “bad deal” for American patients.
 Drugmakers have long argued that any threats to their profits could impact the research they do to develop new drugs.

-“Importing foreign prices will cut billions of dollars from Medicare with no guarantee that it helps patients or improves their access to medicines,” Stephen J. Ubl, the president and CEO of PhRMA, said in a statement.
-“It jeopardizes the hundreds of billions our member companies are planning to invest in America, making us more reliant on China for innovative medicines.”
+“Importing foreign prices from socialist countries would be a bad deal for American patients and workers,” Stephen J. Ubl, the president and CEO of PhRMA, said in a statement.
+“It would mean less treatments and cures and would jeopardize the hundreds of billions our member companies are planning to invest in America.”

 That narrow executive order faced hurdles, with a court order that blocked the rule from going into effect under President Joe Biden’s administration.
 The pharmaceutical industry argued that Trump’s 2020 attempt would give foreign governments the “upper hand” in deciding the value of medicines in the U.S.